 Although courts are not taking action on most eviction cases, landlords can still serve tenants with a "Three Day Notice to Pay Rent or Quit" and file paperwork with the courts.
 However, courts won't actually force tenants to vacate until 90 days after the state of emergency is lifted.

-As of 7/7/20, Newsom has not said when he will lift the emergency.
+As of 8/5/20, Newsom has not said when he will lift the emergency.
+However, multiple lawsuits challenging the court freeze are pending, and the Judicial Council is considering ending the freeze effective 8/14/20.

 Some cities and counties have also instituted total bans on rent increases (e.g., Oakland, Concord, Eureka, San Jose, Santa Ana, West Hollywood, Contra Costa County), meaning landlords cannot increase rent at all.
 See the chart below for more information.